HIV Treatment Contributes To Syphilis Outbreaks, New Study Finds

 To arrive at their conclusion, a team of scientists looked into the impact that HAART had on behavioral and immune system change.
 They then created risk models to evaluate how likely HIV patients will develop syphilis.
 When risky sexual behavior was taken into consideration, the calculated rate of increase in syphilis cases was lower than the actual rate.

-But when scientists took into consideration both factors — behavior changes and immune system effects from taking HAART– the calculated rate is close to the actual syphilis incidence.
+But when scientists took into consideration both factors — behavior changes and immune system effects from taking HAART — the calculated rate is close to the actual syphilis incidence.
 Scientists have yet to compare the data of patients taking HAART and contracted syphilis to those who are not taking the drugs but have contracted the infection to draw a connection.

 The researchers also explained that while they view HAART as an effective HIV treatment with its suppression of the proinflammatory response, this very reduction will result in patients’ susceptibility to infections such as syphilis.
 The body clears out T. pallidum by relying on the number of T-cells and the stimulation of inflammatory responses, but they are inhibited by HAART.